 - mechanical ventilation systems – minimising the recirculation of air in rooms and throughout buildings.

 Maintain the safety and thermal comfort of service users and service providers by ensuring adequate room temperatures.

 The UKHSA COVID-19 ventilation of indoor spaces guidance advises to keep room temperature to at least 18ºC as temperatures below this can affect health.

 Find out practical steps on improving ventilation in the HSE ventilation in the workplace guidance.

 Using fans in residential care settings and care homes

-The below advice is not directly applicable for prison settings or individuals receiving care in their own home but may be used to inform good practice if fan use is required.
+The below advice is not directly applicable for individuals receiving care in their own home but may be used to inform good practice if fan use is required.

 A fan may be used in a service user's own private room if they are feeling too warm after turning off the heating and opening windows.

 The fan must be: